Add or remove certificates for a Service Fabric cluster in Azure

 Add a secondary certificate using Azure Resource Manager

-These steps assume that you are familiar with how Resource Manager works and have deployed at least one Service Fabric cluster using a Resource Manager template, and have the template that you used to set up the cluster handy.
-It is also assumed that you are comfortable using JSON.
+These steps assume you're familiar with how Resource Manager works and have deployed at least one Service Fabric cluster using a Resource Manager template, and have the template that you used to set up the cluster handy.
+It's also assumed that you're comfortable using JSON.

 Note